allejo/jekyll-docs-theme/README.md

 Or install it yourself as:

-    $ gem install jekyll-bootstrap-doc
+    $ gem install jekyll-docs-theme

-## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.

-You theme is setup just like a normal Jelyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.
+To develop on this theme, run `rake preview` and open your browser at `http://localhost:4000`.
+The project website for this project uses this theme itself and is available in the `docs/` folder.

 ## License